mw-hrastega/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 * To run MATLAB tests and generate artifacts, you must install the plugin for MATLAB.
 For information on how to install a plugin in Jenkins, see [Managing Plugins](https://jenkins.io/doc/book/managing/plugins/).
 * Jenkins runs the tests in a branch of the remote repository that is specified by a URL.
 To follow the build steps in this example, the Times Table App project must be under Git&trade; source control.
 For example, you can create a new repository for the project using your GitHub&reg; account.
 For more information, see [Use Source Control with Projects](https://www.mathworks.com/help/matlab/matlab_prog/use-source-control-with-projects.html).
 * To publish the artifacts using post-build actions, relevant plugins must be installed on Jenkins.
-For example, the [Cobertura plugin](https://plugins.jenkins.io/cobertura) integrates Cobertura coverage reports to Jenkins, and [JUnit plugin](https://plugins.jenkins.io/junit) publishes JUnit-format test results.
+For example, the [Cobertura plugin](https://plugins.jenkins.io/cobertura) integrates Cobertura coverage reports to Jenkins, and [JUnit plugin](https://plugins.jenkins.io/junit) publishes JUnit-style test results.

 ## Configure Jenkins Project to Run MATLAB Tests
 Create a new project and configure it by following these steps: